Keekay-OD/Pythonphonebook/README.md

 This is a python phonebook.

 ## Upcoming Features
-1. Saving contacts to a txt file (eventually a DB)
+1. Saving contacts to a txt file (eventually to a DB)
 2. Searching for Contacts via Email,Phone #, or Name
-3. Logging into different phonebooks via username
+3. Logging into different phonebooks via UserID

 ## Installation